-- 1) The nature, duration, and severity of the risk - 2) The probability that any potential injury will occur - 3) Whether reasonable modifications of policies, practices, procedures, or the provision of auxiliary aids or services will mitigate the risk.
+- 1) The nature, duration, and severity of the risk - 2) The probability that any potential injury will actually occur - 3) Whether reasonable modifications of policies, practices, procedures, or the provision of auxiliary aids or services will mitigate the risk.

-The Non-Academic Accessibility Accommodations Coordinator will provide a written explanation to the animal's owner if a determination is made that the ESA/owner is not abiding by the policy and a restriction needs to be put into place.
-If removing an ESA is necessary, the student will be given 48 hours to have the animal removed from campus.
+The ARC will provide a written statement of explanation to the animal's owner if a determination is made that the ESA/owner is not abiding by the policy and a restriction needs to be put into place.
+In the event that the removal of an ESA is determined to be necessary, the student will be given 48 hours to have the animal removed from campus.

-Should a student wish to appeal against any decision made about an emotional support animal, they must write a letter outlining the appeal's reason within two business days of delivery of the decision.
+Should a student wish to appeal any decision made regarding an emotional support animal, the student must write a letter outlining the reason for the appeal within two business days of delivery of the decision.
 The letter must include the specific reason(s) the decision should be reconsidered and any relevant documentation supporting their appeal.
 The animal may not reside on campus during the appeal process.
-All appeals should be submitted to the Non-Academic Accessibility Accommodations Coordinator in person or to lnw002@marietta.edu.
+All appeals should be submitted to the Office of Disability Services in person or at arc@marietta.edu .
 Appeals will be considered by a committee of relevant stakeholders (representatives from Community Living, Center for Health and Wellness, etc.) and a decision will be rendered to the student in writing within ten business days of the receipt of the appeal.
 All decisions are final.

-Guidelines for Notification and Rights of Marietta College Community

-When a request for an Emotional Support Animal has been approved, the Office of Community Living staff will make a reasonable effort to notify the other residents in the housing unit where the Emotional Support Animal will be located.
-This notice will be limited to information about the animal's presence: there will be no disclosure of the student's disability.
-Other resident students with a medical condition(s) who are directly and negatively impacted by animals (e.g., respiratory diseases, asthma, severe allergies) are asked to contact the Non-Academic Accessibility Accommodations Coordinator if they have health or safety-related concerns about exposure to an Emotional Support Animal.
-Such affected students may be eligible for an accessibility accommodation when living in proximity to an Emotional Support Animal.
-The Non-Academic Accessibility Accommodations Coordinator and the Office of Community Living will collaborate, as necessary, to resolve conflicts related to an Emotional Support Animal.
-Staff members will consider the needs and/or accommodation of all resident students involved.
+Guidelines for Notification and Rights of Marietta College Community there will be no disclosure of the student's disability.
+Other resident students with medical condition(s) who are directly and negatively impacted by animals (e.g., respiratory diseases, asthma, severe allergies) are asked to contact Disability Services if they have health or safety related concerns about exposure to an Emotional Support Animal.
+Such effected students may be eligible for a disability accommodation when living in proximity to an Emotional Support Animal.
+Disability Services and the Office of Community Living will collaborate, as necessary, to resolve conflicts related to an Emotional Support Animal.
+Staff members will consider the needs and/or accommodations of all resident students involved.